-Director of Business Process & Organizational Change Management Mark Butler knows Akili all too well, as he’s been with us from the very beginning!
-This week, we discovered more about this seasoned Akilian and his role.
+Director of Business Process & Organizational Change Management Mark Butler has been with Akili from the very beginning!
+This week, we learned more about this seasoned Akilian and his role.

 What’s your role at Akili and the most satisfying aspect about it?

 I serve as the Director of the BPM/OCM Center of Excellence.
 My responsibility in this role is to establish all of the IP, methodology, and discipline necessary to provide a best in-class level service for clients who need help with business process optimization and leading organizational change.

 I have told people for years that one of the best parts of my job is that no two days are ever alike.
 I may provide the same type of service to our clients, or collaborate with my fellow employees around common activities, nevertheless, every case is unique, every outcome is unique, and every project brings new opportunities to learn, adapt, and grow.